-At age ten, in 1973, I saw Nicholas Roeg’s Australia-set “Walkabout” at the Amery Theater with my mother.
-I’ve asked her why she took me to the film and she recalls only that she’d read it was ‘a sophisticated fairy tale for children.’
-Here’s a quick summary of what I remember from “Walkabout” (having revisited it a few times as an adult):
+In 1973, at age ten, I saw Nicholas Roeg’s Australia-set Walkabout at the only theater in Amery, Wisconsin with my mother.
+I’ve asked her why she took me to the film and she recalls only that she’d read it was "a sophisticated fairy tale for children."
+Here’s a quick summary of what I remember from Walkabout (having revisited it a few times as an adult):

-A father drives his two children, a teenage girl and a younger boy, who was about my age during that first viewing, from the city to the edge of the Outback for a picnic.
-The father returns to the car, retrieves a gun and attempts to shoot his children.
+A father drives his two children, a teenage girl and a younger boy who was about my age during that first viewing, from the city to the edge of the Outback for a picnic.
+The father returns to the car, produces a gun and attempts to shoot his children.
 The boy, assuming the situation is play, pretends to shoot back with a plastic water pistol, laughing.
 The father pours gasoline on the car, lights it on fire and then shoots himself.
 The car explodes.
-The girl and the boy wander into the wilderness and, after a day or two, meet an aboriginal boy on his walkabout, a ritual transition into adulthood.
+The girl and the boy wander into the wilderness and eventually meet an aboriginal boy on his walkabout, a ritual transition into adulthood.
 In the initial appearance of the aboriginal boy, who is roughly the same age as the girl, he wears a belt hanging with dead lizards.
 The three proceed together, swim naked.
 Many animals are graphically killed, including the bludgeoning to death of a kangaroo.
 Suggestive sexual imagery proliferates until the aboriginal boy paints his face white and performs what must be a courtship dance.
 The girl ignores him and he hangs himself from a tree.
-The two white children eventually make their way back to civilization.
-The soundtrack, I should add, is a disorienting mixture of pop songs and Karlheinz Stockhausen’s electronic, collage composition “Hymnen.”
+The children finally make their way back to civilization.

-A decade later, when I was twenty and studying at Lawrence University in Appleton, Wisconsin, I read an article about ‘lucid dreaming,’ a state in which the sleeper grows aware that they are dreaming.
-Instead of simply playing actor to the subconscious script of the dream, one attempted to direct the events.
-I began conducting experiments to cue ‘waking’ within my dreams and, while I wasn’t able to fully control the action, I did gain one particularly memorable perspective.
-I ‘woke up’ while dreaming one night and found myself in an unremarkable room.
-A wooden table stood in the center of the room with a bowl of grapes on it.
-A window was open behind the table, the curtains shifting in a slight breeze.
+A decade later, when I was twenty and studying at Lawrence University in Appleton, Wisconsin, I read an article about lucid dreaming, a state in which the sleeper grows aware that they are dreaming.
+Instead of simply playing actor to the subconscious script of the dream, one attempted to direct the action.
+I began experiments to cue ‘waking’ within my dreams and, while I wasn’t able to fully control the action, I did gain a few memorable perspectives.
+I ‘woke up’ while dreaming one night and found myself in an ordinary room.
+A wooden table stood in the center with a bowl of grapes on it.
+A window was open behind the table, the curtains moving in a light breeze.
 I knocked on the table with my knuckles and thought, “This is as substantial as any table that I’ve encountered in the real world.”
 I ate a grape and it tasted just like grapes outside my dreams.
-The breeze moving the curtains felt exactly like that which would blow through my dorm room window while I read.
-After this adventure, I concluded that the world created in my mind while dreaming was no less real than that mediated by my senses in the larger phenomenal world when awake.
-As Catherine notes in “Wuthering Heights:”
+The breeze moving the curtains felt exactly like that which would blow through my dorm room window while I studied.
+I was reading "Wuthering Heights" in a class when I had this dream and a thought of Catherine's struck me:

 I’ve dreamed in my life dreams that have stayed with me ever after, and changed my ideas: they’ve gone through and through me, like wine through water, and altered the color of my mind.

-Watching “Walkabout” again in 1983, I didn’t feel as if I were simply revisiting a movie that I’d seen once before; the images on the screen played more like a recollection of direct, lived experience.
-I felt that I had actually been the boy of ten who was uncomfortable and thirsty in the dry land.
-The distinction between the viewer in the audience and the actor playing on the screen dissolved and my 1983 present began to blend with my dreams from 1973.
-The film had effectively colonized my subconscious ten years earlier, but I had colonized the film in reaction as well through the very dreams that it had inspired.
-At twenty, watching the film objectively known as “Walkabout,” I ‘woke up’ into my personal lucid dream of Walkabout again, a documentary time-capsule of my ten-year-old self’s perspective.
-In this manner, the movie continued to dream itself through me, as presumably it must also do with other people who’ve seen it at multiple points in their life.
+When I watched Walkabout again in 1983, I didn’t feel as if I were simply revisiting a movie that I’d seen before; the images on the screen played more like a recollection of direct experience.
+I felt that I had physically lived as the boy of ten who was uncomfortable and thirsty in the dry land.
+The knocking on the table in the dream was the equivalent of the table in my dorm room.
+The film had colonized my subconscious ten years earlier, but I had colonized the film in reaction as well through the very dreams that it had inspired.
+At twenty, watching the film objectively known as Walkabout, I ‘woke up’ into my personal lucid dream of Walkabout again, a documentary time-capsule of my ten-year-old self’s sensibility.
+In this manner, the movie continued to dream itself through me, as presumably it must also do through other people who’ve seen it at multiple points in their life.

 Iranian director Abbas Kiarostami wrote in 1995: